nghiadotuan/Match3-Unity-Game/README.md

  Solution 3: Cache Gameobject

 ## Problem2:
 Use Scriptable Object to reskin all normal item textures (7 items) with new textures inside folder Textures/Fish.

+## Problem3:
+Create a restart button that when you click it, the game will play the previous level again.